|

 Compatibility Tab Make sure

 Compatibility mode is set to WINDOWS XP (Service pack 2) b.
 Error 70 see d. above c.
-Screen Try setting
+Screen Try setting Screen

-Screen resolution at 1024 X 768, then click on minimize Proview
+resolution at 1024 X 768, then click on minimize Proview screen,

-screen, then
+then

 select Proview on the windows status bar.
 Most icons will now

-display.
-2 How do I move
+and change EnableSecureUIAPaths value to 0 2 How do I move

 Proview Navigator from one computer to another?
 To move Proview from one computer to another, simply follow

 these steps:- On the new PC, create a C:\PROVIEWN directory.
-From
+From the old

-the old PC, copy the following files to C:\PROVIEWN on the new PC (where
+PC, copy the following files to C:\PROVIEWN on the new PC (where

 XXX is your user code)

-notes on installing to Windows 7 click here faqwin7_rset.htm Install to C:\PROVIEWN (recommended) Your
+on installing to Windows 7 click here faqwin7_rset.htm Install to C:\PROVIEWN (recommended) Your

 Proview software is now successfully transferred.
-If
+If you

-you are unable to transfer the files in no 2 above, then; Alternatively,
+are unable to transfer the files in no 2 above, then; Alternatively,

 rather than following the procedures above, you may order a rebuilt system